CocoCR300/keyboard_layouts/README.md

 ## Motivation
 I type everyday of the week.
-For five of those seven days, i type for about 6-7 hours.
+For five of those seven days, I type for about 6-7 hours.
 It makes sense, removing my will for complacency, that i switch to a more efficient keyboard, if there is one.
-I present to you, Real Programmers Dvorak.
+I present to you, Real Programmer's Dvorak.

 ## Why Dvorak?
 Dvorak comes on evey major OS.